BuildingComponentLibrary/bcl-manifest/README.md

 - Commit the updates back to your repo.

+- *Important Note*: OpenStudio cannot load native extension gems dependencies (like nokogiri) included in measure gems.
+Your measure gem repo cannot depend on any of these gems or the simulations will not run.
+OpenStudio does support a few native extension gems; you can view the list by clicking on the `Gemfile` link for the OpenStudio version you are using in the [compatibility matrix](https://github.com/NREL/OpenStudio/wiki/OpenStudio-SDK-Version-Compatibility-Matrix).
+These included gems are safe to include in your measure gem.

 ### Component Repos

 The appropriate structure for component repositories is to place components in the `lib/components/` directory.